Dopetwist/React-QR-Code-generator/README.md

 ## Overview

 A web app that seamlessly converts links to QR Code for easy access.
+It enables users customize QR Codes based on individual preferences.

 ## Tech Stack